Brenner Pass

 The Brenner Pass (Brennerpass /de/, in short Brenner; Passo del Brennero /it/) is a mountain pass over the Alps which forms the border between Italy and Austria.
 It is one of the major passes of the Eastern Alpine range and has the lowest altitude among Alpine passes of the area.

-Dairy cattle graze in alpine pastures throughout the summer in valleys beneath the pass and on the mountain slopes.
-At lower altitudes, farmers log pine trees, plant crops and harvest hay for winter fodder.
-Many of the high pastures are at an altitude of over 1500 m; a small number stand high in the mountains at around 2000 m.

-The central section of the Brenner Pass covers a four-lane motorway and railway tracks connecting Bozen/Bolzano in the south and Innsbruck to the north.
-The village of Brenner consists of an outlet shopping centre (supermarkets and stores), fruit stores, restaurants, cafés, hotels and a gas station.
+The central section of the Brenner Pass covers a four-lane highway and a railway corridor connecting Bozen/Bolzano to the south and Innsbruck to the north.
+The village of Brenner consists of an outlet shopping mall (supermarkets and stores), fruit stores, restaurants, cafés, hotels and a gas station.
 It has a population of 400 to 600 (as of 2011).

 Etymology

 Older, obsolete theories suggested a connection of the name Brenner with the ancient tribe of the Breuni or the Gaulish chieftain Brennus, but since the pass name appears for the first time only in the 14th century, a more recent etymology is far more likely.

 "Prenner" was originally the name of a nearby farm, which was named after its former owner.
 The farm of a certain Prennerius is mentioned in documents in 1288; a certain Chunradus Prenner de Mittenwalde is mentioned in 1299.
 The German word Prenner probably refers to somebody who uses slash-and-burn techniques for land clearing.
 A name for the pass itself appears for the first time in 1328 as ob dem Prenner (German for above the Prenner).